serioga/webapp-clojure-2020/README.md

 - Separate sources for application and development code.
 - Hot reloading on source files changes.
 - `mount` as integrant component for compiled dependencies in code.
 - Configuration in JAVA properties files.
+- Daemon interface to be run as service with `jsvc`.

 ### HTTP Server